 It can be difficult to tell compliments from insults.
 You’d think it would be easy and obvious, but it isn’t.

-As a child, my mother comforted me with her classic lines.
+As a child, my mother comforted me with her classic line.
 Somewhere in my head, I can still hear her.
 A lonely (probably weird) child, as a teenager, it took me a long time to find my social self.
-But Mom could always reassure me in her own special way: “There’s someone for everyone,” she told me.
+Mom could reassure me in her own special way: “There’s someone for everyone,” she told me.
 “Even you.”

 “I do that too,” she whined.
 (No, she didn’t.)
-“But,” she continued, getting more nasal by the minute, “How come they marry you?”
+“But,” she continued, getting ever more nasal, “How come they marry you?”

 And finally, the clincher.
 After I published my book.
 “It was much better than I expected.”
 What were you expecting?